amartincolby/Rust-Quick-Guide/README.md

     /* The value of enums like Option and Result will become apparent shortly in the section on "Pattern Matching". */

+    /*----------------------------------------------
+    * Lifetimes
+    *-----------------------------------------------
+    */

+    /* All entities in Rust have lifetimes.
+The term seems self-explanatory, but there are some enlightening details.
+Lifetime is the segment of "time" in which an entity exists.
+This is a consideration in all programming languages.
+We have previously discussed it when entities "fall out of scope."
+This common understanding is called "lexical lifetime."
+For example, once a block ends, that is the end of life for all of its contents.

+    Rust's compiler is capable of sub-lexical lifetimes and allows entities to be in scope but at the end of their lives.
+The compiler can tell if a reference is declared and then used before the end of a scope.
+Thus, the lifetime of a reference is actually from the point at which it is declared to when it is finally used.
+This is a key part of the borrow checker.

+    This underlying behavior is not unique to Rust.
+What is unique is the concept of a "lifetime annotation."
+See below: */

+    struct IBelieve<'a> {
+        in_life: &'a str,
+    }

+    let when = "after love";

+    let cher = IBelieve{
+        in_life: when,
+    };

+    /* Whenever a value may be or will be a reference, such as in a struct or argument, it must have an explicit lifetime annotation.
+In the above struct, since a struct could be instantiated in a different lifetime block as its referenced values, the annotations specify that the struct instance has a lifetime of `a` and anything referenced in the struct must have _an equal or greater_ lifetime. */

+    /* Lifetime annotations do not change an entity's lifetime.
+Instead, they are saving an entity's lifetime as an identifier.
+See the below: */

+    fn some_function<'a>(x: &'a str, y: &'a str) -> &'a str {
+        if rand::random::<bool>() {
+            x
+        } else {
+            y
+        }
+    }

+    /* In the above, lifetimes must be annotated because the compiler cannot infer the lifetimes of argument references passed in.
+The argument annotations declare a function lifetime of 'a.
+Using single letters is simply convention, not a requirement.
+Next, `x` and `y` must have the _same as or greater than_ the base lifetime of the function. lifetime, and that the return value will have that lifetime as well. */

     /*** panic! ***/